i-c-stratigraphy/guide/pages/defs.md

 1. **Facies**
 The term "facies" originally meant the lateral change in lithologic aspect of a stratigraphic unit.
 Its meaning has been broadened to express a wide range of geologic concepts: environment of deposition, lithologic composition, geographic, climatic or tectonic association, etc.

+_Caution against preempting general terms for special meanings:_

+The preempting of general terms for special restricted meanings has been a source of much confusion.
+The preferable procedure is to conserve the original general meaning of a term and to seek a more precise and less ambiguous word for the special meaning.

 <a id="B"></a>

 ### B. Procedures for Establishing and Revising Stratigraphic Units.